aorsot1/data_science_kaggle_datasets/Notebooks/R/graduate_admissions.md

 ![](graduate_admissions_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

-**Takeaway:** With the multi-plot shown of admission probability with respect to College GPA, there appearss to be a strong correlated relationship.
+**Takeaway:** With the multi-plot shown of admission probability with respect to College GPA, there appears to be a strong correlated relationship.
 Though they are not as clearly separated, the clusters of those with higher results and research experience stands a better chance of admission compared to their counterparts with no research experience